ChildMindInstitute/mindlogger-backend-refactor/README.md

 ✅ Check building with `docker images` command.
 You should see the record with `fastapi_service`.

-💡 If you would like to debug the application insode Docker comtainer make sure that you use `COMPOSE_FILE=docker-compose.dev.yaml` in `.env`.
+💡 If you would like to debug the application insode Docker container make sure that you use `COMPOSE_FILE=docker-compose.dev.yaml` in `.env`.
 It has opened stdin and tty.